Marko-Sanchez/KIND-bot/README.md

 - [x] Increase Query performance.
 - [x] Caching for increase command calls performance.
 - [x] Add more bot commands alongside command permissions.
+- [x] Connect to World Of Tanks API.
+- [x] Pull players information from wotb API, and display their statistics.
+- [ ] Give users ability to change '#roles' or '#welcome' channel names.
 - [ ] Optional toggle certain bot behaviors( role-setting, game-api, etc).
-- [x] Connect to World Of Tanks API.
 ----

 "*From the moment I understood the weakness of my flesh, it disgusted me.